 Broken or Cracked Teeth

-• bacteria entering the nerve of the tooth
+• Bacteria from entering the tooth nerve

-• the tooth breaking further
+• Further damage to the tooth

 Types of Tooth Breaks and Tooth Cracks